-Develops Continuously – this is helping your team learn the skills to:
+Develops Continuously – this is learning the skills to:

-Reflect (extracting learning to take to the next task)
+Reflect (extracting learning to take to the next task), alone and with others.

-Having the skill to learn a new skill in the process of trying to accomplish a task.
+Learn how to learn in the process of trying to accomplish a task.

 Practices with intention – intentional learning is quite different from learning in the past.
 It is active engagement, which means:

-Know how to ask for developmental feedback and act on it
+Knowing how to ask for developmental feedback and act on it.

 Knowing how to find the right opportunities to practice.